Writing for the web course – customised staff training

 • write for search engine optimisation (SEO)

-• optimise your content for AI search (AEO)
+• optimise your content for AI search (AEO and GEO)

 • understand the Web Content Accessibility Guidelines (WCAG).